 Phase 1 – Desktop Assessment

-A Phase 1 site investigation, or a desktop study is prepared by Epic Environmental’s contaminated land professionals.
-This is achieved by the use of relevant public and site-specific data to prepare the initial assessment reports, including historical maps, photographic logs and site history; a site inspection or walk over is often conducted.
+A Phase 1 site investigation, or a desktop study is prepared by Epic Environmental’s contaminated land professionals using the relevant public and site specific data to prepare the initial assessment reports, including historical maps, photographic logs and site history; a site inspection or walk over is often conducted.
 The Phase 1 desk study provides detailed a conclusive reviews of site history, as well as accentuates activities that could have resulted in ground contamination.
 This stage of the assessment is notably used for:

 - Financial assurance;